 The Aspire Uniform Policy, formed in part by parent/pupil voice, ensures each individual uniform offering across the trust is in line with this legislation and helps maintain the balance between affordability and upholding of school ethos and identity.

 - Royal blue jumpers or cardigans (school logo optional)

 Blue/white checked dresses (may be worn in the summer)

 Other colour tops or any clothing with logos (other than the school logo) are not permitted.
-Clothing, with the school badge, can be ordered from the school secretary.
-Please call at the office for further details or see link below.
-All children (with the exception of Minpins children) are expected to wear school uniform and will be asked to explain if they are not wearing it.
+All children (with the exception of nursery children) are expected to wear school uniform and will be asked to explain if they are not wearing it.
 We appreciate your help in ensuring that your child is suitably dressed for work!

-All footwear should be black in colour, of a practical and safe nature, and well fitting.
+All footwear should be black in colour and well fitting (shoes not trainers).
 Heavy boots, high heels, platform shoes, flimsy sandals etc can all cause problems when children run around at playtime or sit together on the floor.
-Please do consider this when choosing your child’s footwear.
+Please consider this when choosing your child’s footwear.

-Hair which is shoulder length or longer (ie it can be tied back) should be tied back at all times.
+Hair which is shoulder length or longer (i.e. it can be tied back) should be tied back at all times.
 Headwear should be kept to a minimum (unless worn for religious reasons).
-Very ornate or fancy scarves and decoration should not be work as they can be a distraction to the child and others around them and this can get in the way of their work.
-For similar reasons, children should not have radical hairstyles or strongly coloured hair.
+Very ornate or fancy scarves and decoration should not be worn as they can be a distraction to the child and others around them and this can get in the way of their work.
+For similar reasons, children should not have radical hairstyles, this would include gel spiked hair or strongly coloured hair.